 Are you thinking about getting out of the teaching profession, in search of a change?
 Not sure what alternative jobs for teachers are out there that you can apply for, where to start looking for jobs, or even what you want to do?

-But remember that you are not alone in this fear - there are always many reasons to stay in your current job, and many factors to consider when thinking about a career change.
+But remember that you are not alone in this fear - there are many factors to consider when thinking about a career change.

 Leaving a career path can be an incredibly daunting move, and it is not a decision to take lightly - particularly for teachers.
 There are many wonderful perks to being a teacher, with a six-week summer holiday at the top of the list!

 It is true, though, that teaching jobs are tremendously demanding.
 It is easy to feel unsupported and overwhelmed with workloads.
-You might just feel that you are better suited to a different kind of work, that teaching is not allowing you to fulfill your needs or talents.
+You might just feel that you're better suited to a different kind of work, that teaching is not allowing you to fulfil your needs or talents.